seenigel/NND1/fall-2017/data/visualization/readme.md

 This is a free tool that lets you embed a sound clip inside text.
 The user then hears the audio when they click.
 (Think of it like a hyperlink for sound.)

 ## What's Next?

 So now you've got the basics on how to analyze and visualize information.
-But we still need to
+But we still need to think about what's the best way to present your story